 The Gatekeeper Project

-This curated project involved my inviting four professional, academically taught artists to show within the context of an amateur and predominately self-taught venue.
+This curated project involved four professional, academically taught artists showing within the context of an amateur and predominately self-taught venue.
 It took place during an annual outdoor event organised by the Peoples Art Group at the railings of St. Stephen’s Green, Dublin, Ireland.
 The Gatekeeper Project took place over three days on or near an allotted 12-foot by 6-foot section of the railings given to the project by the event organisers on behalf of Dublin City Council on the south side of the railings.
 From a curatorial perspective, the objective of this intervening project was to explore both the art industry, the status of artistic professionalism, institutional conventions and methods of evaluation.
 The invited artists included Cormac Browne, John Graham, Sinead McCann and Margaret O’Brien.
 Each artist invited to show responded to the space, site and concept of this project using a variety of media including relational methods, object-based installation and facets of performance.

 The Gatekeeper Project, August, 2009

 Video, 45 secs.
 The footage documents the context for The Gatekeeper Project.

 Cormac Browne, title of piece: Red, White and Green